Percy Alexander MacMahon

-Percy Alexander MacMahon (26 September 1854 – 25 December 1929) was a mathematician, especially noted in connection with the partitions of numbers and enumerative combinatorics.
+Percy Alexander MacMahon FRS (26 September 1854 – 25 December 1929) was an English mathematician, especially noted in connection with the partitions of numbers and enumerative combinatorics.

 Early life

 Percy MacMahon was born in Malta to a British military family.
 His father was a colonel at the time, retired in the rank of the brigadier.

 MacMahon attended the Proprietary School in Cheltenham.
 At the age of 14 he won a Junior Scholarship to Cheltenham College, which he attended as a day boy from 10 February 1868 until December 1870.
 At the age of 16 MacMahon was admitted to the Royal Military Academy, Woolwich and passed out after two years.